 Just because somebody is helpful and friendly doesn't mean they know everything about jewellery design, wear and manufacturing.
 (Sometimes, that sentence may end with 'anything about ..' depends where you go.)

 There are good ring designs that look amazing out there.
 They just aren't all made to be worn daily.

-Walking in glam heels, even if you aren't crippled by them, you are likely to wear them out with all the pounding they are going to get (I remember snapping a heel once running to catch a train - you can do 10 mph in 3" - I just don't recommend it..) which is a decent analogy for ring consideration.
-There are lots of really pretty designs out there, that don't fit the "to be worn forever" category as they weren't really made that way.
-All that happens is that over time they just look rather battered, and nothing like when they were new..
+A day in glam heels may cripple you or wear them out with all the pounding they are going to get.
+It's why so many women have a pair of trainers under their desk!
+There are lots of pretty ring designs out there, that don't fit the "can wear daily" category, they aren't made for it.
+All that happens is that over time they just look rather battered, missing stones, nothing like when they were new.

 In our opinion, these are the the things to avoid for everyday (aka engagement) rings;

 It's a no brainer here, some gemstones are better than others for everyday wear.

 - Tanzanite (soft - facets wear down - you can get similar coloured sapphires)